420 (dinghy)

 The International 420 Dinghy is a sailing dinghy popular for racing and teaching.
 The hull is fiberglass with internal buoyancy tanks.
 The 420 has a bermuda rig, spinnaker and trapeze.
 It has a large sail-area-to-weight ratio, and is designed to plane easily.
 The 420 is an International class recognised by World Sailing.
 The name refers to the boat's length of 420 cm.

 History

-The International 420 was designed by Christian Maury.
+The International 420 was designed by Christian Maury in France in the year 1959.
 The class developed rapidly in France, being adopted nationally as a youth trainer for the larger Olympic class International 470.
 By the late 1960s the class was adopted by a few UK university sailing clubs for training and team racing.

 Construction

 The class adopted a policy of "prudent evolution" so as to allow development without making existing dinghies obsolete.
 The hull's seaworthiness and stability at speed proved to be better than most of its contemporaries, and this together with its modest sail area make it fun to sail in heavy weather and thus an excellent youth trainer, qualities that led to its adoption for that role by the Royal Yachting Association in the mid-1970s.
 In addition, the international 420 is known for its inherent lightness.
 The floatability of the boat made for a safer training vessel.

 With its trapeze and spinnaker it provides the capability for advanced sailing techniques for international standard sailors, while still remaining affordable and accessible to beginners.
 The International 420 maintains a large multinational class association.
 The combination of effective class management, the boat's inherent sailing qualities, and prudent evolution have contributed to the class's continuing success.